|

 Length overall, extreme: 80' 3" (963")

-80' (960") to outside of planking from bow point to end of deck at sheer line (with the transom angle, deck centerline would be an additional .5").
+80' (960") to outside of planking from forward point to the aftermost point (with the transom angle, deck centerline would be an additional .5").
 Rear guard at the transom extended out an additional 6".
-See note 1 below this spec table for an explanation of the seeming length of 966" that would not match the manual spec.

 942" to the end of the keel.